1. Protect your head. Wear a helmet.

 - Control your speed by using your brakes.
 If your bicycle has hand brakes, apply the rear brakes slightly before the front brakes.

 4. Be predictable.
 Act like a driver of a vehicle.

 - Older children and adults are safest riding on the road where the behaviors and responsibilities should be the same as all vehicle operators.

-- Always ride with the flow of traffic, on the right side of the road, and as far to the right of the road as is practicable and safe.
+- Always ride with the flow of traffic on the right side of the road.
 Motorists do not expect to see traffic coming in the opposite direction or on the sidewalk.
-When motorists don't expect to see you, they may pull across your path or turn into you, causing a crash.
+When motorists don’t expect to see you, they may pull across your path or turn into you, causing a crash.

 - Ride straight and do not swerve in a lane or in and out of traffic.